-How To Spot and Click Birds in Backyard:
+How To Spot & Photograph Birds in Backyard

 As always my most precious and memorable birding adventures are with the energetic Purple Sunbird.
-Always on the move and difficult to spot in the dense bushes of a Powder puff or Calliandra haematocephala .
+Always on the move and difficult to spot in the dense bushes of a Powderpuff or Calliandra haematocephala .
 But once the birds realize you are not there to harm them, they become bolder and their appearance more frequent.
 Rarely do the Purple Sunbirds sit on a flower or branch for more than a few seconds and you need to be prepared for your shots.
 One thing I have learned around these birds in the backyard is that they have a few favorite perches and as the choices of flowers are limited they tend to come back to the same place again and again.
 So now rather than chasing birds to click, I choose a shady or sunny corner depending on the season, with a flower that is clearly visible and waits.
 And then I wait some more, and finally after some more waiting the patience pays off and the bird comes to suck nectar from the flower where your camera is already focused.
-Normally for birding I use the largest aperture my lens supports at highest focal length which in my case is F -5.6.
-I use auto ISO feature on my Nikon D7000, where you can set the upper limit for ISO and the camera decides the optimal ISO value.
+Normally for birding, I use the largest aperture my lens supports at highest focal length which in my case is F -5.6 for aperture and 300 mm focal length.
+I use Auto ISO feature on my Nikon D7000, where you can set the upper limit for ISO and the camera decides the optimal ISO value.
 The advantage of this feature is that now I don’t have to worry about any setting on the camera for my bird photography.

 Here are the typical settings I use for Bird Photography in almost 95 % of cases.
 Remember these are my favorite settings and depending on the light, lens, camera, etc. you may want to experiment with them.

 Aperture for Bird Photography: Almost all my pictures of birds are clicked in aperture priority mode.
-I choose F -5.6 or whatever the lowest aperture my lens support at full focal length.
+I choose F -5.6 or whatever the lowest aperture ( Remember = Lower aperture means more light in the lens, so f-5.6 will let in more light compared to F-11) ) my lens support at full focal length.
 The advantage of a large aperture: With a large aperture on a long lens you get smooth bokeh and the background is thrown out of focus, thus making your bird stand out in the picture.

 ISO settings: Auto ISO with an upper limit of 800 in my case.
 Some of the newer cameras are good even at 12500 ISO, my rule of thumb is that I never stretch the camera for ISO and always stay one or two stops below the highest recommended value.
 So if your camera says it is good till say 6400, so I will not go beyond 1600-3200.
 If the camera manual says it is good at 3200 then I will not go beyond 800-1600, unless I am planning some creative grainy shots.
 But as in bird photography, your aim is to capture bird as it is so I follow my rule of thumb of staying 1-2 stops below the recommended value of ISO as per camera manual.